beton-ochoa/beton-ochoa.github.io/index.md

-**January 13th, 2023:** We had a very productive meeting with the C**entro de Innovacion Industrial e Inteligencia Artificial (CII.IA)** and public/private endeavor created in Monterrey to foster projects and education on artificial intelligence.
-The point of contact was **Dr. Juan Arturo Nolasco**, Director of the **Data Science hub at Tec de Monterrey**, with the idea of finding some extra computational resources for our project.
+**January 13th, 2023:** We had a very productive meeting with the **Centro de Innovacion Industrial e Inteligencia Artificial (CII.IA)** and public/private endeavor created in Monterrey to foster projects and education on artificial intelligence.
+The point of contact was **Dr. Juan Arturo Nolasco**, Director of the **Data Science hub at Tec de Monterrey**, with the idea of finding some extra computational resources for our projects.
 The CII.IA will create to Google Cloud instances with 2 and 4 V100 GPUs, respectively.
 Thanks a lot, this will help us a lot with our project!

 >> ![ ](/ciiaa.png)